 Winter First Aid~ What to Have on Hand

 Cold and flu season is upon us.
 We need to protect ourselves from bacteria and viruses that love to find a host and camp out as long as they can.
-The following lists are items you can have on hand to keep your immune system on the defense and your health protected in the winter months!
+The following lists are items you can have on hand to keep your immune system on the defense and your health protected during the winter months!

-7 Herbs In Your Pantry
+7 Herbs to Have in Your Pantry

 1) Garlic: A powerhouse of anti-microbial properties, the sulfur is known to fight off many viruses and slow down bacteria from replicating.
 Eat it daily if you can!
 I add roasted garlic cloves to soups, salads, flatbread pizza, stir-fries, and my pesto recipe (it's loaded with garlic)!

 2) Cloves: This delightful fall spice is a powerful anti-fungal and antimicrobial, making it a clear choice to promote digestive health.
 Try it in chai tea.
 You can also use it externally for dental pain (apply the oil) or add it to a foot bath to get rid of athlete’s foot.
 Note: Cloves is a potent spice and. oil.
 Use caution when using it, especially when applying it topically.
 Begin with only a very small amount.

 4) Sage: Externally, sage is very beneficial in treating acne, gum and throat infections, and is a hair tonic.
 Internally, sage is great for mental health.
 Sage tea helps ease a sore throat, and has helped ease depression and anxiety for generations.

 6) Ginger: Studies have shown ginger to be especially effective in curbing nausea.
 Known as an expectorant, it can help loosen mucus and soothe a sore throat.
 Ginger is an excellent digestive and elimination of gas and bloating.
 Ginger stimulates circulation.
 I drink a ginger and marshamallow tea during the winter months to help soothe an irritated, dry throat.

-Supplements & Other Tools
+Supplements & Other Helpful Tools

 Elderberry: Studies show this berry has the ability to ward off influenza.
 Try Honey Gardens Elderberry Syrup 8 fl oz https://bit.ly/30JgMcX or Gaia Herbs Black Elderberry 60 Vegan Capsules https://bit.ly/3noVQ4B